 It also means that every aspect of our lives and culture have been shaped by it.
-Depriving a child of a tablet might be in some ways akin to not teaching them how to read.
+Depriving a child of a tablet might be in some ways as crippling as not teaching them how to read.
 I’m honestly not sure if there’s any real way of opting out of this culture, besides joining the Amish.
 If you’re not down for a life of churning butter and sexual repression, the only way forward is to make new theory and new strategies for the new world that we live in.

 So this brings me to this recent piece that I can’t stop thinking about: Michael Cuenco’s “America’s New Post-Literate Epistemology” for Palladium Mag.